-Quincy has an up and coming acting career in Los Angeles.
-After finishing his studies at K, he moved to LA to continue his actor training.
+Quincy has an up-and-coming acting career in Los Angeles.
+After finishing his studies at Kalamazoo College, he moved to Los Angeles to continue his actor training.
 He was recently cast as Magic Johnson in an HBO limited series about the Los Angeles Lakers in the 1980’s.
 He stars alongside Jon C. Reilly and Molly Gordon.

 Hollywood Reporter article, Meet the Cast of HBO’s 1980s L.A.
-Lakers Drama, announcing the cast for the currently untitled production.
+Lakers Drama, announces the cast for the currently untitled production.

 Steven Yeun ’05

-Steven Yeun is best known for his role as Glenn Rhee, one of the lead characters, in AMC’s The Walking Dead.
-Yeun was awarded a Saturn Award for Best Supporting Actor on Television for his role on The Walking Dead.
+Steven Yeun is best known for his role as Glenn Rhee, one of the lead characters in AMC’s The Walking Dead.
+Yeun received a Saturn Award for Best Supporting Actor on Television for his role on The Walking Dead.

-Most recently he played Squeeze in the Award-winning film Sorry to Bother You (2018).
-Yeun has also been in a number of TV shows and films including The Star (2017), Mayhem (2017), The Big Bang Theory, Law & Order LA, Netflix Original Okja (2017), and Drunk History.
-He has also done voice overs for a number of movies and TV shows including American Dad!, Legend of Korra, Netflix Original Trollhunters, and Voltron: Legendary Defenders.
+Most recently he voiced Steve in Wizards, the final installment of DreamWork’s Tales of Arcadia trilogy.
+Yeun has also been in a number of other TV shows and films including Sorry to Bother You (2018), The Star (2017), Mayhem (2017), The Big Bang Theory, Law & Order LA, Netflix Original Okja (2017), and Drunk History.
+His voice acting credits include American Dad!, Legend of Korra, Netflix Original Trollhunters, and Voltron: Legendary Defenders.

-After studying at K, Yuen was involved with improv groups such as The Second City in Chicago and Stir Friday Night, an improv group made up of all Asian American actors.
+After studying at K, Yuen was in improv groups such as The Second City in Chicago and Stir Friday Night, an improv group made up of all Asian-American actors.